Organizations were built for scalable output.Not for decisions at this scale.

 That gap is where things start to break.

-That’s where misalignment, rework, and drift start to compound.
+Misalignment, rework, and drift start to compound.

 If this feels familiar